-- 1. Campaign Finance Guide for Candidates and Officeholders Who File With Local Filing Authorities; - 2.
-Campaign Finance Guide for Political Committees; - 3.
-Campaign Finance Guide for Judicial Candidates and Officeholders; - 4.
-Political Advertising: What You Need To Know; - 5.
-Guide To The Prohibition Against Using Political Subdivision Resources For Political Advertising; and - 6.
-Schedules of filing dates.
+- 1. Campaign Finance Guide for Candidates and Officeholders Who File With Local Filing Authorities. - 2.
+Campaign Finance Guide for Political Committees. - 3.
+Campaign Finance Guide for Judicial Candidates and Officeholders. - 4.
+Schedules of Filing Dates. - 5.
+A Guide to Political Advertising: What You Need To Know. - 6.
+A Guide To The Prohibition Against Using Political Subdivision Resources for Political Advertising.